hasanmahfudh11211/Monitoring-PPPoE-Mikrotik-Flutter/markdown/AUTO_BACKUP_FEATURE.md

 4. Old backups are automatically cleaned up (keeps only the 10 most recent)

 ### Manual Backup Process
-1. Users can navigate to "Restore/Backup Database" screen
+1. Users can navigate to "Database Setting Database" screen
 2. Click on "Backup Database" button to create a full SQL backup immediately
 3. The backup file will be saved in the Download folder
 4. A popup notification will inform about the backup status and automatic schedule